Mailu/Mailu/docs/dns.rst

 Also, ``a.b.c.d`` should be set in your ``BIND_INTERFACE`` configuration unless your server is in a DMZ and you are using port forwards to expose the services.

-Finally, make sure that you have a proper TLS certificate for you mail server hostname and install it according to the instructions in the [[Setup Guide]].
+Finally, make sure that you have a proper TLS certificate for your mail server hostname and install it according to the instructions in the [[Setup Guide]].

 MX entries
 ----------